dapostolopoylos/SwiftKeyCapstoneProject/README.md

 ----------------------------
 #### Links

-- The Predict the next word application is hosted on shinyapps.io:
+- The *"Predict the next word"* application is hosted on shinyapps.io:
 - The pitch deck is hosted on RPubs: